Meet Daiquiri, Hagan Elementary’s companion animal

 With the dark cloud of the pandemic looming over the school last year, Daiquiri has become a ray of sunshine for Hagan.

 “She really is therapy for all of us.
-She’s a joy to have in school and the kids love her,” said physical Education teacher Bobbie Gathman.
+She’s a joy to have in school and the kids love her,” said Bobbie Gathman, Physical Education teacher.

 Daiquiri is a “companion animal” who loves to be with kids for good times and to help turn frowns upside down.

-“When we walk in here to give her treats, she always runs to you,” said 4th grader Ryker Bratlien.
+“When we walk in here to give her treats, she always runs to you,” said Ryker Bratlien, 4th grader.

 “When I was in second grade, she would lay down on the floor and act all board.
-When I walk in [she’s like] ‘wow!’ said 3rd grader Lyla Roehrich.
+When I walk in (she’s like) ‘wow!’ said Lyla Roehrich, 3rd grader.

 Hagen adores Daiquiri, with many pieces of student artwork depicting the dog hung up at the office.
 As an honorary member of Hagan Elementary, Ratzak said she expects Daiquiri to be vital part of the school for many years to come.

-Ratzak said she would love to see more schools bring in companion animals like Daiquiri to help improve overall morale.
+Ratzak says she would love to see more schools bring in companion animals like Daiquiri to help improve overall morale.

 Copyright 2022 KFYR.
 All rights reserved.